OpenTranslationBible/open-bible/en-GB/18.Job/md/job-37.md

 ## Job 37:10

-> From the breath of God ice is made,
+> By the breath of God ice forms,
 > And the expanse of the waters is frozen.

 ## Job 37:11

-> He also loads the clouds with moisture;
+> He also fills the clouds with moisture;
-> He disperses the cloud of His lightning.
+> He scatters the cloud of His lightning.

 ## Job 37:12

-> It changes direction, turning around by His guidance,
+> It shifts direction, turning around by His guidance,
-> That it may do whatever He commands it
+> That it may accomplish whatever He commands it
 > On the face of the inhabited earth.

 ## Job 37:13